 Foreign Inheritance Tax

-Foreign Inheritance Tax Rules: The concept of Foreign Inheritance Tax has many nuances to it.
-When a U.S. person receives a foreign inheritance from an overseas estate, one of the first questions they have is whether the inheritance is taxed by the IRS?
+When a U.S. Person receives an inheritance from a Foreign Person, it is referred to as a Foreign Inheritance — and this ignites the foreign reporting requirements under the Internal Revenue Code, specifically 26 USC 6039F.
+The concept of Foreign Inheritance Tax has many nuances to it.
+One of the important distinctions that must be made is between the tax rules and the reporting requirements.
+When a receives a foreign inheritance from an overseas estate, one of the first questions they have is whether the inheritance is taxed by the IRS.
 Generally, a foreign inheritance, from a foreign person — that does not include U.S. situs — is not subject to U.S. Estate Tax (subject to the expatriate gift tax regulations still in flux).

-We will review the basics of foreign inheritance tax and reporting.
+Let’s review the basics of the foreign inheritance tax:

 Is There a Foreign Inheritance Tax?